GauCenaDX/OdeToFood/README.md

 Note: To simulate what a real database would do, we're going to generate an id for the new Restaurant here also.

+---

+### Handling Create and Update Logic

+A way to tell if we should be updating a restaurant instead of adding a  restaurant is to look at the restaurant Id property.
+If the restaurant Id is 0, assuming our database will never use an Id value of 0, we could say any restaurant with an Id value less than 1 or equal to 0 must be a new restaurant that we need to add to the data source.
+Otherwise, if the restaurant has an Id that is greater than 0, then we need to update an existing restaurant.

+![Enter new Restaurant information][HandlingCreateAndUpdateLogic1]

+![Show newly added Restaurant on Detail page][HandlingCreateAndUpdateLogic2]

+![Newly added Restaurant shown in Restaurant List page][HandlingCreateAndUpdateLogic3]

 [Back to top](#top)<br><br>